DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_mpi_sgi_intel.rst

       numpy/distutils/fcompiler/intel.py

-This differs from prior versions in that "-xhost" is replaced with "-axCORE-AVX2 -xSSE4.2".
-NOTE: this is now updated for Haswell.
+This differs from prior versions in that "-xhost" is replaced with "-axAVX -xSSE4.1".
+NOTE: this needs to be updated for Haswell.

 We'll now need to make sure that ``numpy`` is building against the MKL libraries.
 Start by making a ``site.cfg`` file::